 We also serve certain customers by developing and building small-scale renewable energy plants located at or close to a customer's site.
 Depending upon the customer's preference, we will either retain ownership of the completed plant or build it for the customer.
 Most of our small-scale renewable energy plants to date have been constructed adjacent to landfills and use landfill gas, or LFG, to generate energy.
-Our largest renewable energy plant is currently under construction and will use biomass as the source of energy.
-In the case of the plants that we own, the electricity, thermal energy or processed LFG generated by the plant is sold under a long-term supply contract with the customer, which is typically a utility, municipality, industrial facility or other large purchaser of energy.
+During 2011, our largest renewable energy project for a customer completed construction and uses biomass as the primary source of energy.
+In the case of the plants that we own, the electricity, thermal energy or processed LFG generated by the plant is sold under a long-term supply contract with the customer, which is typically a utility, municipality, industrial facility or other purchaser of large amounts of energy.
 We also sell and install photovoltaic, or PV, panels and integrated PV systems that convert solar energy to power.
 By enabling our customers to procure renewable sources of energy, we help them reduce or stabilize their energy costs, as well as realize environmental benefits.